foleyfactor/fChat/README.md

 ## What's next?
 As fChat continues to grow, there are a couple of things that I would like to add:
- - Optional Passwords for Chats:
- Users will be able to password protect their chats so that people cannot join unexpectedly
+ - Optional Passwords for Chats: users will be able to password protect their chats so that people cannot join unexpectedly
- - Unique display names and tagging others
- Users will be able to tag each other directly based on their unique display names.
+ - Unique display names and tagging others: users will be able to tag each other directly based on their unique display names.

-fChat was developed for the ICS4UI summative project, using Android Studio
+fChat was developed for the ICS4UI summative project, using Android Studio.